AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 ### 1.2 Real-time audio and video calls with AI

-Suppose your customer service center handles thousands of complex customer inquiries every day, and human customer service agents struggle to respond to and resolve each customer's issues in real time.
+Suppose your customer service center handles thousands of complex customer inquiries every day, and human agents struggle to respond to and resolve each customer's issues in real time.
 You can consider using the [AI Real-time Audio and Video Interaction](https://www.alibabacloud.com/en/solutions/ai-application/real-time-interaction) solution.
 Relying on the Video Cloud ARTC network, the entire interaction process is stable, efficient, and has extremely low latency, fully meeting the requirements of commercial scenarios.
 Below is an illustration of the system's architecture:

 <a href="https://img.alicdn.com/imgextra/i1/O1CN01wmjg881zTWcHmgTV8_!!6000000006715-0-tps-7833-3667.jpg" target="_blank">
 <img src="https://img.alicdn.com/imgextra/i1/O1CN01wmjg881zTWcHmgTV8_!!6000000006715-0-tps-7833-3667.jpg" width="800">